andysworkshop/stm32plus/INSTALL.md

 ### Examples ###
 	scons mode=debug mcu=f1hd hse=8000000
 	scons mode=fast mcu=f1hd hse=8000000 install
+	scons mode=debug mcu=f1cle hse=25000000
 	scons mode=small mcu=f4 hse=8000000 install
 	scons mode=debug mcu=f4 hse=8000000 -j4 install

-The -j<N> option can be passed to scons to do a parallel build.
+The `-j<N>` option can be passed to scons to do a parallel build.
 On a multicore CPU this can greatly accelerate the build.
 Set <N> to approximately the number of cores that you have.

 The `install` option will install the library and the examples into subdirectories of `/usr/lib/stm32plus/VERSION`.
 This location can be customised by editing the `SConstruct` file.

 #### A note on the example projects ####

-The example projects are designed to run on either the 512/64Kb/72MHz STM32F103 or the 1024Kb/128Kb/168Mhz STM32F4.
+The example projects are designed to run on either the 512/64Kb/72MHz STM32F103, the 256/64Kb/72Mhz STM32F107 and the 1024Kb/128Kb/168Mhz STM32F4.

-It is the linker script (Linker.ld) and the system startup code (`System.c`) that specify these things.
+It is the linker script (`Linker.ld`) and the system startup code (`System.c`) that specify these things.
 For example, if you wanted to change the core clock then you need to look at `System.c` (`SystemCoreClock` is a key variable).
 If you want to change the memory size then you need to look at `Linker.ld`.
 The stm32plus library itself is clock-speed and memory-independent.

+Some examples are not suitable for all MCUs.
+For example, the STM32F107 does not come with SDIO or FSMC peripherals, and the STM32F103 does not have an ethernet MAC.
+If an example is not suitable for the MCU that you are targetting then the scons script will skip over it and the Eclipse project will not contain a configuration for it.